LRydin/Power-Grid-Frequency/details.md

 ## Power-grid frequency database

 Welcome to the website of the Power-grid frequency database.
-Here you can find recordings of power-grid freuquency from across the globe.
+Here you can find recordings of power-grid frequency from across the globe.

 This website is the front-end of the data repository in [Open Science Framework](https://osf.io/m43tg/).
 The website [Power-Grid frequency database](https://lrydin.github.io/Power-Grid-Frequency/) contains all the relevant information on the content of this database.